Mesothelioma Symptoms

 Peritoneal Mesothelioma Symptoms

-Peritoneal mesothelioma develops in the soft tissue lining of the abdomen known as the peritoneum.
+Peritoneal mesothelioma starts in the lining of the abdomen, known as the peritoneum.

 • Abdominal pain